 We’ve also found some advantages of winter hiking that are less obvious: Strenuous hikes can be more tolerable when you don’t have to factor in dealing with overheating, and insect repellent is almost never needed from December through February.
 It’s also a great way to avoid cabin fever.
 Lastly, since far fewer people think of hiking as a wintertime pursuit, solitude is in far greater supply, even on the most popular trails.

-Here are some of our favorite trails for wintertime hiking in the New River Gorge, and the reasons why we think you should experience them this winter.
+Here are some of our favorite trails for wintertime hiking in the New River Gorge, and why we think you should experience them this winter.

 Our Favorite National Park Trails in Winter